-- o if each assertion in A that is not an ignorable policy assertion [p.8] is compatible with an assertion in B, and - if each assertion in B that is not an ignorable policy assertion [p.8] is compatible with an assertion in A.
+- if each assertion in A that is not an ignorable policy assertion [p.8] is compatible with an assertion in B, and - if each assertion in B that is not an ignorable policy assertion [p.8] is compatible with an assertion in A.

-If two alternatives are compatible, their intersection is an alternative containing all of the assertions in both alternatives.
+If two alternatives are compatible, their intersection is an alternative containing all of the occurrences of all of the assertions from each of the alternatives (i.e., the bag union of the two).